 I specialize in providing strategic consulting to progressive non-profits, foundations, films, government entities and businesses.
 Given my decades of experience as a social justice leader, I am uniquely positioned to support organizations through periods of growth, change and transition.
 I strive to bring honesty, fresh insight, energy, responsiveness, strategic smarts, operational know-how, integrity, and emotional intelligence to my work.

-After stepping down from my third consecutive Executive Directorship in late 2010, I launched this consulting practice and had the honor of working with over 40 non-profits, foundations, companies and the White House over the next five years.
-I supported teams through strategic planning, retreat design and facilitation, transformational change, leadership transitions, organizational development and reorganization, and individualized coaching to executives and other senior team members.
+After stepping down from my third consecutive Executive Directorship in late 2010, I launched this consulting practice and had the honor of working with over 40 non-profits, foundations, companies and the Obama White House over the next five years.
+I supported teams through strategic planning, retreat design and facilitation, transformational change, leadership transitions, organizational development and reorganization, and provided individualized coaching to executives and other senior team members.

 I am fortunate to have an entirely referral-based business.
-In considering whether to take on new work, I assess my sense of the possibilities in working with my client collaborators, my ability to deliver quality support, my passion for the mission, and the likely impact of my engagement.
+In considering whether to take on new work, I assess the possibilities in working with my client collaborators, my ability to deliver quality support, my passion for the mission, and the likely impact of my engagement.
 In the event that I don't have the bandwidth to take on new work or I don't feel your project is a good match for my skills and experience, I will do my best to identify someone else who can help you.

 While I generally prefer to work independently with clients and am always the key point of contact throughout my engagements, I do have a range of colleagues that I collaborate with in order to increase capacity where needed or to address any budgetary constraints my clients may be facing.